City of Waynesboro and Augusta County - Route 250 Corridor Improvement Study

 This section of Route 250 is generally characterized by a 5-lane, undivided typical section with a high volume of commercial entrances and side street intersections.
 As a result, the corridor experiences higher than expected crashes and afternoon peak-hour operational issues.
 The roadway also lacks pedestrian facilities except for a short section where sidewalk was installed with the redevelopment of a commercial property.

-The goal of this STARS (Strategically Targeted Affordable Roadway Solutions) study is to identify improvement recommendations to establish West Main Street as a vibrant entrance for the City of Waynesboro with a focus on enhancing mobility and safety for all users, while improving the overall aesthetics to create a true gateway corridor.
+The goal of this STARS (Strategically Targeted Affordable Roadway Solutions) study was to identify improvement recommendations to establish West Main Street as a vibrant entrance for the City of Waynesboro with a focus on enhancing mobility and safety for all users, while improving the overall aesthetics to create a true gateway corridor.

 Study Documents and Survey